williamlamjy/mTracker/docs/team/theodorekwok.md

   * Implemented the foundations for `add` functionality.
 Seen in PR [#18](https://github.com/AY2122S1-CS2113T-T12-1/tp/pull/18) and [#20](https://github.com/AY2122S1-CS2113T-T12-1/tp/pull/20)
-  * Designed how the add instrument functionality would work by taking into consideration how the user would provide inputs, using OOP to parse the different instrument types.
-Eg, the `AddInstrumentParser` class provides easy extensibility to allow the developers to adopt and implement add functionality for different types of instruments.
+  * Designed the add instrument functionality.
+Used OOP to handle parsing the different instrument types.
+Eg, the `AddInstrumentParser` class provides easy extensibility for add functionality for different types of instruments.
   * Proposed `edit` functionality design through this PR [#130](https://github.com/AY2122S1-CS2113T-T12-1/tp/pull/130).
     * Came up with a design that implements edit feature with only one parser class `EditInstrumentParser` and one command class `EditInstrumentCommand`.
 The helps to reduce the amount of code we needed to write and allows user to edit